anishpai/Project-Euler/README.md

 # Project-Euler

 ## Solved Problems of Project Euler(https://projecteuler.net)
+Find the link to the solution as well as a brief description of the problem

 [Problem 1](https://github.com/anishpai/Project-Euler/blob/master/P1.py) : Find the sum of all the multiples of 3 or 5 below 1000
 [Problem 2](https://github.com/anishpai/Project-Euler/blob/master/P2.py) : By considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms